Description

 Risk and Exploitability

-No public exploitation reports exist, and the EPSS score is unavailable, but the lack of a KEV listing does not diminish the potential impact.
-The flaw requires an operational NFS server; a remote attacker could trigger the condition by generating high volumes of concurrent read and write delegations.
+No public exploitation reports exist, and the EPSS score is < 1%, but the lack of a KEV listing does not diminish the potential impact.
+Based on the description, it is inferred that an attacker with network access to the NFS server could trigger the condition by generating high volumes of concurrent read and write delegations.
 The risk is significant if the NFS service is part of a critical infrastructure, as it can lead to kernel instability or denial of service.
-The CVSS score is not provided, but the severity can be inferred from the kernel BUG and memory leak.
+The CVSS score of 7.5 indicates a high severity, but the kernel BUG and memory leak also indicate a significant risk.

 Remediation